FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Script should publish the app to the container
 - Verify successful output message
 - Check app is published in container using BcContainerHelper
+- Confirm the script uses the centralized configuration management

 ### 9. [ ] Create Test App Publishing Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Publish-TestApp.ps1' in the scripts folder that:
-1. Takes parameters for compiled test app file path (.app file) and container name with defaults from TDDConfig.psd1
+1. Takes parameters for compiled test app file path (.app file) and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Uses BcContainerHelper to publish the test app to the container
+4. Uses BcContainerHelper to publish the test app to the container
-4. Verifies the main app is published first (dependency handling)
+5. Verifies the main app is published first (dependency handling)
-5. Applies publishing settings from the configuration (scope, sync mode, timeout)
+6. Applies publishing settings from the configuration (scope, sync mode, timeout)
-6. Handles errors gracefully with clear error messages
+7. Handles errors gracefully with clear error messages
-7. Provides feedback on successful publishing including app details
+8. Provides feedback on successful publishing including app details
 Include parameter validation and help information.
 ```